psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 its performance, and thus post-processing nucleosynthesis calculations are preferred.

 ***
+## The rate equation

+Let us now discuss an example of a very simple network that has only three nuclei, conveniently named as A, B and Γ (try not to be confused with the radiation nomenclature)

+***
+## Thermonuclear reaction rates

+***
 ## The ingredients

+To solve the rate equation numerically we will need some input.
+First and foremost, we need the nuclear physics information about the isotopes in the network; that is mainly their reaction rates, reaction Q-values, half-lifes (if they are radioactive), fission fragment distributions (if they are fissionable) and partition functions, the sum of thermally populated levels.
+You might ask here why I did not mention nuclear masses, which many people try to measure experimentally (see the lecture by A. Kankainen on Friday!).
+The nuclear masses enter the rate equation via the reaction Q-value.
+Another nuclear input that is used when solving a thermonuclear reaction network is the Equation Of State (EOS), which gives us the relation between temperature, pressure, and density in the plasma.
+In some special cases, where the neutrino properties are of interest, for example in neutrino-driven wind ejecta, we also need to know the evolution of neutrino-related quantities, such as their luminosity.

+As far as the astrophysics input is concerned we are mainly interested in the time evolution of the temperature and density of the plasma and in many cases its electron fraction $Y_e$.

 astrophysical conditions, mainly the time evolution of temperature and density, for some special cases the evolution of neutrino-related quantities,

 - tracer particles
 - parametric trajectories

 the nuclear physics input: mainly reaction rates, partition functions, half-lifes, fission fragment distributions, nuclear masses and more

+<d-cite key="jiang2021nuclear">D et al.</d-cite>
+<d-cite key="hix2006thermonuclear"></d-cite>

 ***
 ## Solving the network